BeemaRajan/MusicBERT/README.md

 ![Number of Tokens per Song](images/Table_1.png)

 In summary, OctupleMIDI balances the richness of musical information with the efficiency of a shorter sequence, allowing MusicBERT to model complex musical patterns effectively.
 By addressing the limitations of prior methods, OctupleMIDI provides a streamlined yet comprehensive approach that significantly enhances MusicBERT’s ability to handle symbolic music.

+**Question 2: Why might MusicBERT use bar-level masking instead of random masking?
+What unique characteristics of music does this choice address?**

+hint: Imagine learning a dance routine where the steps repeat within each section of the music.
+You might focus on mastering each small pattern before moving to the next.
+How does understanding each repeating segment help you follow the entire sequence?

 ## Bar-Level Masking Strategy